Adulthood approaches, and the kitten gradually reaches full physical maturity.

 As the kitten approaches physical maturity and gets close to its full adult weight, it will need to transition to adult food and adult portions.
 The nutritional balance will be dependent on their size and metabolic factors such as whether they are allowed outdoors and whether they’ve been neutered.

 As the cat begins to approach physical maturity, there is increased exploration of dominance within the household.
 This will include challenging the status of humans and other pets.
-It is important that as an owner you maintain the routines and behaviors set in the early months of their life to ensure consistency and manage stress.
+It is important that as an owner you maintain the routines and behaviours set in the early months of its life to ensure consistency and manage stress.

 At this stage your kitten will begin to develop 30 adult teeth.
-By eight months the kitten will have reached 80% of its adult weight.
-And if it hasn't been neutered, sexual maturity is reached, and sexual cycles and mating behaviors begin.
+By eight months the kitten will have reached 80%of its adult weight.
+And if it hasn’t been neutered, sexual maturity is reached, and sexual cycles and mating behaviours begin.
 Depending on the breed, adulthood is reached between 12 to 15 months.